george-aalbers/research/index.md

-# Thanks for stopping by!
+# Work in progress...

-I'm glad you are here.
 I plan to post my research here.
+Please ignore for now ^_^